-The IPC and the IRC both would show that Air Admittance Valves are permitted for the use of individual vents, branch vents and circuit vents.
-The Studor MINI-VENT or REDI-VENT may serve as the termination point for these vents as long as there is at a minimum of one vent to open atmosphere within the building system.
+The Studor vent can serve as the vent for a waste stack vent.
+The maximum height of the waste stack vent with an air admittance valve is six branch intervals termination point for these vents as long as there is at a minimum of one vent to open atmosphere within the building system.
 There are no stipulations within the code that predcludes our product from being used in this manner.
 Studor endorses the IPC code which recommends that the horizontal line from the washing machine be 3" as the standard for the DWV system when installing washing machine drains.
-The IRC use of a 2" horizontal line does not in any way preclude us from being used as a termination point for the vent.
+The IRC use of a 2" horizontal line does not in any way preclude us from being used as a termination point